Bebi Dol: Collaborations

+Theatre, film and television series

+In 1985, Šarić provided singing voiceover for the character of Ana, played by Sonja Savić, in Boro Drašković's movie Life Is Beautiful.
+She starred in Žika Mitrović's 1986 film Protestni album (Protest Album).
+In 1987, she portrayed Ophelia in Titograd National Theatre's production of Hamlet.
+In 2020, she made a cameo appearance in the series Tajkun (Tycoon), directed by Dragan Bjelogrlić, as a folk singer named Martina, performing "Rano je za tugu" ("It's Early to Be Sad"), originally performed by Haris Džinović.
+She had also made cameo appearances in the TV series Bolji život (A Better Life) and Lisice (Vixens).

+Television

+In 2003, Šarić hosted her own talk show Bla Bla Bebi on TV Art.
+Since 2009, Šarić has competed in several reality television shows, including Farma, Dvor and Zadruga.
+During 2017, she was also a contestant on the fourth Serbian season of Your Face Sounds Familiar, winning the first episode as Emeli Sandé.

 Personal life

 In the late 1970s and early 1980s Šarić dated guitarist Goran Vejvoda, and during the 1980s, she dated singer Massimo Savić, with whom she recorded duet "Sunce sja, trava miriše" ("The Sun Is Shining, the Smell of Grass Is in the Air").

 On 27 September 2014, she married Los Angeles-born Serbian professor of Russian language and literature, Aleks Todorović, after four years of dating.
 It was also reported that she has changed her name to Dragana Todorović.

 Legacy

 In 2006, the song "Rudi" was ranked No. 43 on the B92 Top 100 Domestic Songs list.